 “Hello! […] If you know someone with metallic module, it would be very helpful.
 The thing I need is a sample:

 – metallic source is full on,

 – all possible modulations off (to get constant sound).

 Basing on schematics, I could make a connection between certain potentiometer settings (and thus a CV voltage) and an output frequency of the digital module.
 It sounded so simple!

 But it wasn’t.
 I got the samples, but I still couldn’t find a simple relationship between CV and output frequency.
 I tried to make complex linear approximation – but the braking points was too easy to hear and sounded just wrong.
 Polynominal approximation needed to many resources and I wasn’t able to get smooth response at 100 kHz output and 16 MHz uC clock.
 Finally I’ve ended with a 1024 position lookup table, the most primitive idea.
 The table index was equal to ATMEGA88 ADC input and stored value to TCNT0 timer value (TCNT0 is a register that controlled waveform generation speed).
 You just cannot imagine any faster solution (in computing speed context).
-The result was very wide waveform generation range frequency, from 2 to over 100 kHz (more then 2x CD sampling!).
-The CV sampling resolution was 10 bit @ 4 kHz – enough to respond immediately to LFO or envelope changes.
+As a result waveform generation range frequency was very wide, from 2 to over 100 kHz (more then 2x CD sampling!).
+Furthermore, the CV sampling resolution was set to 10 bit @ 4 kHz – enough to respond immediately to LFO or envelope changes.